This is a story about two people.

 Both are how people have described Mississippi.

-These Mississippi descriptions were taken directly from a project the University of Mississippi’s Meek School of Journalism and New Media mass communications students completed this semester about Mississippi.
+These Mississippi descriptions were taken directly from a project one class of University of Mississippi School of Journalism and New Media mass communications students completed this semester about Mississippi.
 The project has been called MISS.
 UNDERSTOOD.

 When you hear the word “misunderstood” attached to the state of Mississippi, does it evoke a certain feeling or emotion?